mmondics/openshift-intro/README.md

 --->

 ## Accessing OpenShift

+Access via the web console:

 1. Go to the OpenShift Cluster here: <https://console-openshift-console.apps.atsocpd1.dmz/dashboards>
 2. Use your credentials in the table below.
+3. Follow remaining instructions in lab doc

+Access via the command line:

+1. Open Powershell
+2. Connect to the Linux jumpbox (which has the `oc` CLI installed) `ssh -l userNN -p p@ssw0rd` (where `NN` is your user number in the table below)
+3. Follow remaining instructions in lab doc

 <!---
 ## Links to platforms